Elevate Festival: 2005

 For the first time the Elevate Festival took place in 2005.
-In this year everything had to do with "Independent People/Independent Movements".
-In 2005 Jimmy Wales was an invited speaker at the Festival.
+In this year, everything had to do with "Independent People/Independent Movements".
+Jimmy Wales was an invited speaker at the Festival.

 2006

-In 2006 the topic of the festival was "Elevate the Debate".
+In 2006, the topic of the festival was "Elevate the Debate".
 The discussions mainly dealt with free media, live video streaming and basic income.

 2007

 The topic of 2007's Elevate Festival was "Elevate Democracy!"
-In 2007 Cynthia McKinney and Danny Schechter were at the festival in Graz.
+In 2007, Cynthia McKinney and Danny Schechter were at the festival in Graz.

 2008

-In 2008 "Elevate the Commons" was the theme of the festival.
+In 2008, "Elevate the Commons" was the theme of the festival.
 Percy Schmeiser was one of the guests.

 2009

 The festival was dedicated to the topic "Elevate the Crises" with guests such as Amy Goodman, Pat Mooney, Christian Felber, Raimund Löw or Anneliese Rohrer.

 2010

-The festival featured Mike Bonanno (The Yes Men) and Bill McKibben among others.
+The festival featured Mike Bonanno of The Yes Men and Bill McKibben among others.
 The main theme was "Elevate the Civil Society".